mrisher/smtp-sts/mta-sts.md

   of a previously seen policy.
 There is no implied ordering of `id` fields between revisions.

-Policies MUST specify the following fields in JSON [@!RFC4627] format:
+Policies are JSON [@!RFC4627] objects containing the following key/value pairs

 * `version`: (plain-text, required).
 Currently only "STSv1" is supported.
 * `mode`: (plain-text, required).
 Either "enforce" or "report", indicating the expected behavior of a sending MTA in the case of a policy validation failure.
-* `mx`: MX patterns (list of plain-text MX match patterns, required).
+* `mx`: MX patterns (list of plain-text MX match strings, required).
 One or more patterns matching the expected MX for this domain.
 For example, `["*.example.com", "*.example.net"]` indicates that mail for this domain might be handled by any MX with a hostname at `example.com` or `example.net`.
 * `max_age`: Max lifetime of the policy (plain-text positive integer seconds).